Jack Benny: Death

 In October 1974, Benny cancelled a performance in Dallas after suffering a dizzy spell, coupled with numbness in his arms.
 Despite a battery of tests, Benny's ailment could not be determined.
 When he complained of stomach pains in early December, a first test showed nothing, but a subsequent examination showed that he had inoperable pancreatic cancer.
 Benny went into a coma at home on December 22, 1974.
 While in a coma, he was visited by close friends, including George Burns, Bob Hope, Frank Sinatra, Johnny Carson, John Rowles and then Governor Ronald Reagan.
 He died on December 26, 1974, at age 80.

-At the funeral, Burns, Benny's best friend for more than fifty years, attempted to deliver a eulogy but broke down shortly after he began and was unable to continue.
+His funeral at Hillside Memorial Park Cemetery in Culver City, California, on December 29 had 1,800 attendees; it was the biggest funeral for a Hollywood personality since Harry Cohn in 1958.
+Burns, Benny's best friend for more than fifty years, attempted to deliver a eulogy but broke down shortly after he began and was unable to continue.
 Hope also delivered a eulogy in which he stated, "For a man who was the undisputed master of comedic timing, you would have to say this is the only time when Jack Benny's timing was all wrong.
 He left us much too soon."
-Benny was interred in a crypt at Hillside Memorial Park Cemetery in Culver City, California.
+Pallbearers included Sinatra, Mervyn LeRoy, Gregory Peck, Milton Berle, Billy Wilder, Irving Fein, Leonard Gershe, Fred de Cordova and Armand Deutsch.
+Benny was interred in the main mausoleum of the cemetery.
 His will arranged for a single long-stemmed red rose to be delivered to his widow, Mary Livingstone, every day for the rest of her life.
 Livingstone died eight and a half years later on June 30, 1983, at the age of 78.

 In trying to explain his successful life, Benny summed it up by stating: "Everything good that happened to me happened by accident.
 I was not filled with ambition nor fired by a drive toward a clear-cut goal.
 I never knew exactly where I was going."

 Upon his death, Benny's family donated his personal, professional and business papers, as well as a collection of his television shows, to UCLA.
 The university established the Jack Benny Award for Comedy in his honor in 1977 to recognize outstanding people in the field of comedy.
 Johnny Carson was the first award recipient.
 Benny also donated a Stradivarius violin (purchased in 1957) to the Los Angeles Philharmonic Orchestra.
 Benny had quipped, "If it isn't a $30,000 Strad, I'm out $120."